Jayson Tatum: 2022–23 season: All-Star Game MVP

 On April 27, in Game 6 of the first-round playoff series against the Atlanta Hawks, Tatum recorded 30 points, 14 rebounds, and six assists during the 128–120 close-out victory.
-On May 14, in Game 7 of the Eastern Conference Semifinals, he set a new record for the most points scored in a Game 7 with 51 points in a 112–88 victory over the Philadelphia 76ers, surpassing a previous record that was set by Stephen Curry (50 points) earlier that year.
-Tatum also became the first player in Celtics history to put up multiple 50-point playoff games.
-He also became the first player to score 50+ points without any turnovers, the first to log 50+ points, 10+ rebounds, and 5+ assists in a series-clinching victory, and the first to have scored 50+ points in a regular season game, the NBA All-Star game, and a playoff game, all in the same year.
+On May 14, in Game 7 of the Eastern Conference Semifinals, he scored a playoff career-high 51 points in a 112–88 victory over the Philadelphia 76ers.
+Among several records broken, his performance surpassed Stephen Curry (50 points), who had held the record weeks earlier, for the most scored in a game 7, and Tatum became the first player in Celtics history to put up multiple 50-point playoff games.

 On May 23, Game 4 of the Eastern Conference Finals, Tatum posted 33 points, 11 rebounds, and seven assists in a 116–99 victory over the Heat.
 He also surpassed Paul Pierce for the most playoff three-pointers made in Celtics history.
 The Celtics lost the series in seven games, despite rallying from a 3–0 deficit to force a Game 7.
-"It was just frustrating that I was ... a shell of myself [...]
-It was tough to move.
-Just frustrating; it happening on the first play," said Tatum in a post-game interview, referring to his ankle injury in the first play of Game 7.